hemshankar/Game_KeepRunning/futurewars/README.md

 67. there is possible a memory Leak... check if all the items are disposed properly...
 Monitor using memory monitor provided in android studios
 68. Character should talk
 69. Auto aim/ auto tracking of the bullet can be done by setting the bullet position.
 Can be used for locking the target.
+70. Highlight speed when player crosses the speed limits.
+71. The tararara sound when player does something amazing